jovanneste/Emotion-XAI-Videos/research/bib.md

 - David D. Lewis and Jason Catlett.
 1994.
 Heterogenous Uncertainty Sampling for Supervised Learning.
 In Proc. of ICML’94.
 148–156. (nb:uncertainty sampling)

+## Explainability

+- TOWARDS AN OBJECTIVE EVALUATION OF THE TRUSTWORTHINESS OF CLASSIFIERS

+- @inproceedings{ribeiro2016should,
+  title={" Why should i trust you?"
+Explaining the predictions of any classifier}, author={Ribeiro, Marco Tulio and Singh, Sameer and Guestrin, Carlos}, booktitle={Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining}, pages={1135--1144}, year={2016}
+}